KuluGary/website/src/blog/applying-authentication-architecture.md

 - Outsource permission management.
 Instead of living in a JSON file, permissions could be stored in a dashboard or policy service so non-developers can adjust them.

 - Use a library.
-Rolling your own system is a great learning exercise, but in production a library like [CASL](https://casl.js.org/v6/en).
+Rolling your own system is a great learning exercise, but in production a library like [CASL](https://casl.js.org/v6/en) would decrease maintenance time and delegate new features.

+## Final words

+That's where I landed for now.
+It's not the final word on permissions, but it's a pattern that feels maintainable without being over-engineered.
+Maybe in a year I'll swap it all out for something else, but that's half the fun of keeping a log like this.